ralph-uy-aes/homelab/university-resources/ICS-451-data-networks/lecture_12.md

 - Work closely with Layer 1 Physical
 - Just needs to be converted to signal by layer 1 which then sends it to the medium
 - Two types of signals: analog and digital
-- Almost everything starts of as analog and then digitized
+- Almost everything starts off as analog and then digitized

 #### Media Access Protocols
 - Ensures that everything on the medium is checked before anything is sent